Enoch J. Mills

 Enoch Josiah "Joe" Mills (July 23, 1880 – October 3, 1935) was an American football, basketball, and baseball coach, college athletics administrator, author, naturalist, and hotelier.
-He served as the head football coach at Fort Worth University from 1904 to 1906, Baylor University from 1908 to 1909, and the University of Colorado Boulder from 1918 to 1919.
+He served as the head football coach at Fort Worth University from 1904 to 1906, Polytechnic College—now known as Texas Wesleyan University—in 1907, Baylor University from 1908 to 1909, and the University of Colorado Boulder from 1918 to 1919.

 Early life and athletics career

 Mills was born and raised on farm near Pleasanton, Kansas.
 He was the brother of Enos Mills, naturalist, author, and homesteader.
 Mills played college football at Colorado Agricultural College—now known as Colorado State University— from 1899 to 1901.
 He also played baseball at Colorado Agricultural as a center fielder in 1899 and 1901.
 Mills moved on to the University of Denver, quarterbacking the football team in 1903.
 He was elected captain for following season, but left for Fort Worth University in 1904, where he served as captain and coach of the football team.
 He remained as football coach at Fort Worth for the 1905 and 1906 seasons before leaving in 1907 for Polytechnic College—now known as Texas Wesleyan University—to serve as athletic director.

 Mills married Ethel Steele, a former public school teacher in Fort Worth, Texas, on May 18, 1908.

 Mills was hired as the athletic director at Baylor University in 1908.
 He was the eighth head football coach at Baylor University, serving for two seasons, from 1908 to 1909, and compiling a record of 8–8.
 He was also the second head basketball coach at Baylor, coaching two seasons, from 1908 to 1910, and tallying a mark of 19–10.
 In addition, he was the head baseball coach at Baylor in 1909, amassing a record of 9–12.